kunalm2345/slm-split/README.md

 <|assistant|>
 ```

-### Loading the model locally
+### Loading the model locally (CPU-only baseline)

-After obtaining the Phi-tiny-MoE model checkpoints, users can use this sample code for inference.
+After obtaining the Phi-tiny-MoE model checkpoints, use this sample code for CPU inference:

 ```python
 import torch